Our Mission / History

 1983 – Students with learning disabilities exceeds 200

 1984 – Disability Services given responsibility for diagnostic testing of students having academic difficulties suspected of undiagnosed learning disabilities.

 1984 – Disability Services is established on the regional campuses-Lima, Newark, Mansfield, Marion and Wooster/Agricultural Technical Institute (ATI).

 1986 – Students with learning disabilities population exceeds 400

-1987 – Disability Services moves to current location in Pomerene Hall
+1987 – Disability Services moves to Pomerene Hall

 1988 – Total student service population exceeds 850